wso2/docs-choreo-dev/en/developer-docs/docs/api-management/api-rate-limiting.md

 specific time frame, you can ensure that your API is available and responsive to all users while protecting it from malicious attacks.

-This page walks you through the steps to enable rate limiting for your APIs via Choreo and also provides information on the rate-limiting options supported by Choreo.
+This page walks you through the steps to enable rate limiting for your APIs via {{ product_name }} and also provides information on the rate-limiting options supported by {{ product_name }}.

 ## Enable rate limiting for an API